sales@farahatco.com +9714250025197142500251+ WhatsApp

 5. Arbitrary

 The last one in the list is arbitrary names.
-This kind of brand names seems generic but it can be legally protected because of their out-of-context use.
-Some of the examples of this is “Shell” and “Apple,” two big companies that are not using their names to sell sea shells and a certain fruit, respectively.
+This kind of brand name seems generic but it can be legally protected because of their out-of-context use.
+Some examples of this are “Shell” and “Apple,” two big companies that do not use their names to sell sea shells and certain fruits, respectively.

 Conclusion